mua2022/I-MBank_CTF_writeups/Network_Forensics/Catch_if_you_can/Catch_if_you_can.md

 ![flaggy3](image-1.png)

 The decoded message read:
-"well am not "onyouside""
+"well i am not "onyourside""

 This was a classic CTF rabbit hole!
 It wasn't the flag, but it was actually a brilliant hint.

-It was taunting me, saying the real secret wasn't in flaggy.txt but was instead in a file called onyouside.txt.
+It was taunting me, saying the real secret wasn't in flaggy.txt but was instead in a file called `onyourside.txt`.

 ## Finding the Real Flag

-With the hint, I went back to my filtered HTTP view in Wireshark and found the packet for the GET request to onyourside.txt.
+With the hint, I went back to my filtered HTTP view in Wireshark and found the packet for the GET request to `onyourside.txt`.

-I right-clicked on this packet and again selected Follow -> HTTP Stream.
+I right-clicked on this packet and again selected _Follow -> HTTP Stream_.

-In the HTTP stream window, I saw the content of the onyourside.txt file.
+In the HTTP stream window, I saw the content of the `onyourside.txt` file.
 Just like the previous file, it contained a block of Base64 encoded data.

 ![onyour side](image-3.png)